najgel/terraform-azurerm-api-app/README.md

 If set to 'yes' MSI is enabled on the API app.

+### httpsOnly

+If set to 'yes' httpsOnly is enabled on the API app.

 ### tags

 A mapping of tags to assign to the resource.